 Of course, the noise a garage door makes is secondary to the problems that are actually making all that tuneless racket.
 Several parts of your garage door require frequent lubricating -- after all, your garage door is one of the biggest moving parts on your home.
 The springs, rollers, tracks and hinges all need some attention once every few months to keep the garage door functioning smoothly.

 Your lubrication process will vary depending on your door’s configuration, but generally, you want to tackle that big problem in this order:

-Tracks.
+- Tracks.
 Start by cleaning the tracks with a rag to eliminate any build-up that might be interfering with your door’s gentle glide.
-Don’t lubricate the tracks, but ensuring they’re clean is essential to your door’s functioning.
+You don’t need to lubricate the tracks, but ensuring they’re clean is essential to your door’s functioning.

-Springs.
-Spray down the springs that lift your garage door day in and day out.
+- Springs.
+Spray down the garage torsion springs that lift your garage door day in and day out.
 Again, you want to only lubricate them enough that they move better, without a lot of extra lubricant dripping out.

 Once you have all your garage door parts properly lubricated, lift it and close it several times to even out the lubricant’s distribution.
 If you still hear a lot of noise coming from your door, follow that sound to determine if you simply missed a moving part or if more substantial correction will be needed.